-In his 24th season as the Georgia men's tennis coach and one of only two coaches in program history, former Bulldog Manuel Diaz guided the team to the quarterfinals of the NCAA Tournament for the eighth straight season.
-Following the 2011-12 season, Diaz owns a career record of 559-117 (.827).
+Manuel Diaz enters his 28th season as head coach at Georgia, and he is one of only two coaches in program history at the varsity level.
+In his 27th season, the Bulldog letterwinner guided the team to the quarterfinals of the NCAA Championships while winning a league-leading 38th Southeastern Conference title and third in a row.
+Following the 2014-15 season, Diaz owns a career record of 627-135 (.823).

-In 2012 Diaz's Bulldogs won the program's 34th overall SEC title and eighth tournament crown, defeating Kentucky in the finals in Starkville, Miss.
-The 2012 season was also special for Diaz as he captured his 550th career win in a mid-season dual match vs. Vanderbilt, and was named the ITA Southeast Region Coach of the Year for the sixth time in his career.
+In 2012, Diaz captured his 550th career win in a mid-season dual match vs. Vanderbilt, and was named the ITA Southeast Region Coach of the Year for the sixth time in his career.
 It was his 30th season overall coaching in Athens as he completed six seasons as an assistant.
-With a final ranking of No. 5 in both 2011 and 2012, Diaz's teams have finished in the top-five of the ITA rankings five of the last seven years.

-Manuel Diaz led the Bulldogs to their second consecutive NCAA Championship in 2008.
-The sixth NCAA team championship title in school history, Diaz has accounted for four of them as the head coach (1999, 2001, 2007, 2008).
-He was also an assistant coach under Dan Magill on both of the other winning squads (1985, '87).
-Diaz is currently one of only two active head coaches to win multiple NCAA championships (USC's Peter Smith).
+Diaz led the Bulldogs to their second consecutive NCAA Championship in 2008.
+The sixth NCAA team championship title in school history, Diaz has accounted for four of them as the head coach (1999, 2001, 2007, 2008), and he was also an assistant coach under Magill on both of the other winning squads (1985, '87).

 Diaz's Bulldogs won the program's first-ever triple crown of tennis in 2001, as the team won its second national title in three years, while Matias Boeker won the NCAA singles crown and teamed with Travis Parrott for the doubles championship.
 It was only the third time since 1977 that such a feat had been accomplished.